Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor: Experimental results and discussions

-Curves in Figs.~\ref{fig3}(b), \ref{fig3}(c), which recorded at the maximal density $N_4$, demonstrate splitting of spectra of $\text{d}R/\text{d}\nu$ on two symmetrical resonances.
-It means that the symmetrical resonances are homogeneously broadened.
-The spectral properties of the symmetrical resonances can be explained by Rabi flopping oscillations in the simple semiclassical model~\cite{Demtroderbook2008} or by dynamic Stark shifts in the "dressed states" description~\cite{CohenTannoudjibook1992,Boydbook2007}.
-In both representations the frequency interval between symmetrical resonances is defined by the Rabi frequency.
-We shall note that a definition of the resonance Rabi frequency $\Omega_R$ in~\cite{Demtroderbook2008} and a definition of the Rabi frequency $\Omega$ in~\cite{CohenTannoudjibook1992,Boydbook2007} differ by factor two, as result, $\Omega=2\Omega_R$.
-For the working transition $5S_{1/2}-5P_{3/2}$ in rubidium atoms, the frequency interval $\Delta\nu=2\Omega_R$ can be expressed as a function of the pump intensity $I_\text{pump}$~\cite{VASJRLR2021}:
+Curves in Figs.~\ref{fig3}(b), \ref{fig3}(c), which recorded at the maximal density $N_4$, demonstrate splitting of spectra of $\text{d}R/\text{d}\nu$ into two symmetric resonances.
+In our analysis, we consider the spectral width to be a more informative parameter than the amplitude.
+The double resonances with the same spectral widths can be considered as symmetric.
+Which implies that the symmetric resonances are homogeneously broadened.
+The spectral properties of the symmetric resonances can be explained either by the Rabi flopping oscillations in the simple semiclassical model~\cite{Demtroderbook2008} or by the dynamic Stark shifts in the "dressed states" approach~\cite{CohenTannoudjibook1992,Boydbook2007}.
+In both representations the frequency interval between symmetric resonances is determined by the Rabi frequency.
+Note that the resonance Rabi frequency $\Omega_\text{R}$ defined in Ref.~\cite{Demtroderbook2008} and the Rabi frequency $\Omega$ used in Refs.~\cite{CohenTannoudjibook1992,Boydbook2007} differ by a factor of two, such that $\Omega=2\Omega_\text{R}$.
+For the working transition $5S_{1/2}-5P_{3/2}$ in rubidium atoms, the frequency interval $\Delta\nu=2\Omega_\text{R}$ is related to the pump intensity $I_\text{pump}$~\cite{VASJRLR2021} as follows:

-The measurements of the splitting interval $\Delta\nu_\text{SP}$ between the symmetrical resonances confirm our suggestion, that new levels can be explained by "atomic dressed states" description, are showed up in our experiment.
+The measurements of the splitting interval $\Delta\nu_\text{SP}$ between the symmetric resonances confirm our suggestion, that new levels can be described as "atomic dressed states".
 The experimental data and fitting lines are presented in Fig.~\ref{fig4}.
+As one can see on Fig.~\ref{fig3}(a) and Fig.~\ref{fig3}(b) for $N_1$ there is a small shift of the narrow symmetric resonances relative to the pump frequency.
+The frequency splitting is defined by the generalized Rabi frequency which depends on the resonance Rabi frequency and the frequency shift~\cite{Boydbook2007}.
+In our case the frequency shift induced contribution to the measured splitting is small relatively to experimental errors and can be neglected.

-In the Table~\ref{tab} the fitted parameters $a$ and $b$ are presented for the different atomic densities $N_i$.
+In the Table~\ref{tab} the fitted parameters $a_i$ and $b_i$ are presented for the different atomic densities $N_i$.